 Take a look at the stats.
-Whether due to preference and aptitude - or because of the death of a spouse or divorce - 90% of women at some point will take on sole responsibility of their household finances1, and currently, women drive 70-80% of all consumer purchasing decisions2.
+Whether due to preference and aptitude - or because of the death of a spouse or divorce - eight out of ten women at some point will take on sole responsibility of their household finances1, and currently, women drive 70-80% of all consumer purchasing decisions2.